-While we currently anticipate capital levels to further drop slightly, Letshego's capitalisation level is expected to continue to underpin the current ratings.
-The company is currently well capitalised, with a reported shareholders' equity-to-total assets ratio of 49.3% at December 2017, despite a drop (Exhibit 3), which provides a solid buffer against any adverse changes to both the competitive environment and to its current business model.
+While we currently anticipate capital levels to drop further, Letshego's capitalisation level is expected to continue to underpin the current ratings.
+The company is currently well capitalised, with a reported shareholders' equity-to-total assets ratio of 42.6% as at June 2018 (Exhibit 3), which provides a solid buffer against any adverse changes to both the competitive environment and to its current business model.

-Any material drop in capitalization, more than what we currently anticipate, could weigh on its current ratings.
-As part of its strategy, Letshego plans to acquire more debt and/or reduce equity levels through further share buybacks to optimize its capital structure.
-We understand, however, that management will not cancel any additional shares bought back which should maintain strong capital levels.
+Any material drop in capitalization, more than what we currently anticipate, could weigh on its current rating.
+To maximise shareholder returns, Letshego plans to increase leverage by acquiring more debt and/or reducing equity levels through share buybacks.
+Letshego's long-term target equity-to-total assets ratio is 30%, which still represents a robust level of capitalisation.